Trombov/FutureNNAimbot/README.md

 **Upload trained files of games in the "Trained files for games" folder via pull requests!**

-**If you can't upload, then write to me in Telegram: CowDrow, or Discord: ZxCL#1220!**
+**If you cannot upload the files, then write to me in Telegram: CowDrow, or Discord: ZxCL#1220!**

 ## Requirements:
 * Install the latest Nvidia driver for your graphics card